 Their expressive eyes are medium-sized and dark, conveying a sense of intelligence and alertness.
 Their ears are set high and fall gracefully against their head, framing their face.
 Overall, Tibetan Terriers have a friendly and engaging expression that captures the hearts of those who meet them.

 Tibetan Terriers are known for their affable and adaptable nature.
 While individual temperament can vary, they generally get along well with other pets, including cats.
-Early socialization and proper introductions are key to ensuring a harmonious relationship between a Tibetan Terrier and a cat.
+Early socialisation and proper introductions are key to ensuring a harmonious relationship between a Tibetan Terrier and a cat.

 Their patient and friendly disposition, coupled with their moderate energy level, make them suitable companions for feline friends.
 Supervised interactions initially and providing each pet with their own space can help ensure a smooth integration.